 The United States of America is the product of 18th century liberal Enlightenment philosophy – this is a statement denied by none, or at least very few, and is plainly evident from her governing documents and institutions.
-Moreover, it is denied by none that, aside from the one Catholic signer of the Declaration of Independence (Charles Carroll of Carrollton) and the two Catholic signers of the Constitution (Daniel Carroll and Thomas Fitzsimons), many of the signers of these documents were masons – thus imbued, to some degree, in the masonic worldview of naturalism; that masons hold to this is no secret and can even be seen to a certain degree in their motto: “making good men better”.
+Moreover, it is denied by none that many of the signers of these documents were masons – thus imbued, to some degree, in the masonic worldview of naturalism; that masons hold to this is no secret and can even be seen to a certain degree in their motto: “making good men better”.
 For more on the matter of Masonic Order and its teachings, one may confer the plethora of Papal documents on the matter, particularly Humanum Genus, an encyclical of Leo XIII, which has recently been covered in an adult doctrine class, given by Fr.
 Carlos Zepeda, which was posted on The Catholic Wire.

 Even from a brief perusal of Papal documents which were promulgated from around the times of the American and French Revolutions and until the death of Pius XII (e.g. Quanta Cura and The Syllabus of Errors, Mirari Vos, Libertas, Immortale Dei, etc.) one can gather that there is a staunch opposition between liberal ideals (by this is not meant the modern political left but rather what is frequently termed “classical liberalism”, which has in itself different schools – think Locke, Rousseau, Voltaire, Diderot, Smith, Hume, etc.) and the teachings of the Catholic Church.
 Needless to say, a Catholic cannot hold to the ideas of freedom of religion, unbridled freedom of speech and the press, and other suchlike doctrines – no, not in any way; such is reiterated over and over again by the true Popes before the Second Vatican Council.